 Active construction zones are inherently hazardous, which doesn’t excuse cutting corners on required safety protocols.
 Scaffolding accidents, trench collapses, electrical shocks – these and other construction incidents are frequently tied to contractors’ and site managers’ skirting regulations to protect workers.

 When you entrust your child’s care to a daycare, school, or activity center, you expect they’ll be properly supervised and protected.
+Incomplete national data shows that at least 40 children died in daycare centers across the United States in 2023.
+Injuries are also common in school environments, with a 2023 study of injuries among U.S. school children finding that around 65% of pediatric trauma patients were injured at elementary, middle, and high schools.
 Any lapse in reasonable precautions that enables bullying, unsafe playground conditions, or other scenarios where kids get hurt is unacceptable negligence.

 The premises liability umbrella also covers accidents at amusement parks, water parks, sporting events, dog attacks, and any other situation where a property owner’s failure to maintain a safe environment harms lawful visitors.